Tips to Strategize Your Job Search

 Utilize a Diverse Approach

 It is essential that you use a variety of resources to increase your chance of landing a full time position.
-Your search should begin with the Career Development Center and the e-Recruiting website.
+Your search should begin with the Fleishman Center for Career and Professional Development and the hireBING website.
 Also, be sure to visit corporate, research, educational and government websites.
 The following are job resources in which you can discover available positions and apply online.

 Networking should be at the center of your job search strategy.
 Get the word out that you are actively looking for a job.
 Connect with alumni, take the time to participate in various networking events, and ask professors, family and friends to keep you abreast of potential job opportunities.